2025–26 Espérance Sportive de Tunis season

-The 2025–26 Espérance Sportive de Tunis season is the 107th season in existence and the club's 71st consecutive season in the top flight of Tunisian football.
+The 2025–26 Espérance Sportive de Tunis season was the 107th season in existence and the club's 71st consecutive season in the top flight of Tunisian football.

-In addition to the domestic league, Espérance de Tunis are participing in this season editions of the Tunisian Cup, the Tunisian Super Cup and the CAF Champions League.
+In addition to the domestic league, Espérance de Tunis participated in this season editions of the Tunisian Cup, the Tunisian Super Cup and the CAF Champions League.

+On the continental front, Espérance de Tunis left the Champions League from the semi-finals after a 2–0 loss to Mamelodi Sundowns on aggregate.

 Squad list

 Note: Flags indicate the national team, defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.